kubeshop/testkube/docs/README.md

 # Testkube docs

-You can find the docs here: https://kubeshop.github.io/testkube/
+You can find the docs here: https://docs.testkube.io

-## How to edit the docs?
+## How to edit the docs

-System requirements:
+**System requirements:**
 - [npm](https://nodejs.org/en/download)

 If you're editing the docs, follow this workflow: